-With respect to the above classification. half of the households in Newcastle fall under the lowest income classification. while three guarters of households fall within or below the second lowest threshold. Α negligible percentage of households fall under the low emerging middle or the emerging middle category.
+With respect to the above classification, half of the households in Newcastle fall under the lowest income classification, while three guarters of households fall within or below the second lowest threshold. negligible Α percentage of households fall under the low emerging middle or the emerging middle category.

 In terms of Annual Income individually, close to three quarters (72%) of the population earns less than R150 000 per annum, which is equivalent to R12 500 a month.
-This is roughly the same salary earned by mine workers.
+This is consists of the purchase of goods and services.
+Savings were negative in 2010 suggesting that an additional R250 million worth of credit is being utilised in addition to total The graph expenditure. below displays breakdown of expenditure into the major purchase categories.